gggraph/86adventure/README.md

 ## Boot it on real hardware!

-- Convert .asm files to binary using nasm, or run launch.bat if you are on windows.
+- Convert .asm files to binary using nasm, or run launch.bat (for windows users).

 - Run sectorpadding.exe to make **disk.bin size multiple of 512 bytes**.
 Output is **usb.bin**